fabritsius/mannabase-extension/README.md

 ### Usage
 This extension is unpacked, you can find necessary steps in [Getting Started Tutorial](https://developer.chrome.com/extensions/getstarted) by Google.

-Set castom avatar and message in the extension options (press on extension icon to see them).
+Set custom avatar and message in the extension options (press on extension icon to see them).
 After setup extension can be hidden in the Chrome menu.

 ### Unwanted software